maybites/TextureSharing/README.md

-# Spout addon for Blender
+# Spout addon V1.3 for Blender 3.0.0

 Spout for Blender allows to stream [spout](http://spout.zeal.co/) streams from blender.

 This works only for Windows 10 64 bit.

 ## Installation

+Please make sure you have the most current Blender 3.0.0 installed.

 my personal preference to install addons: